Convergence Rate for a Radau hp Collocation Method Applied to Constrained Optimal Control: Invertibility of

 where $1\leq i \leq N$ and $1 \le k \le K$.
 The quadratic and linear terms in the objective are

 In (\ref{QP}), the minimization is over $\m{X}$ and $\m{U}$, while $\m{Y}$ is a fixed parameter.
 By Lemma~\ref{feasiblestate}, the quadratic programming problem (\ref{QP}) is feasible, and by the continuity condition, $\m{X}_{k0}$ can be eliminated from (\ref{QP}).
 Since the Radau quadrature weights $\omega_i$ are strictly positive, it follows from (A1) that $\C{Q}$ is strongly convex relative to $\m{X}_{ki}$ and $\m{U}_{ki}$, where $1 \le i \le N$ and $1 \le k \le K$.
 Hence, there exists a unique optimal solution to (\ref{QP}) for any choice of $\m{Y}$.
 We now show that the first-order optimality conditions for (\ref{QP}) reduce to $\nabla \C{T}^*[\m{X}, \m{U}, \g{\Lambda}] + \m{Y} \in \C{F}(\m{U})$.
-The first-order optimality conditions hold since $\C{U}$ has nonempty interior and the state dynamics have full rank by Lemma~\ref{feasiblestate}.
+The first-order optimality conditions hold since $\C{U}$ has nonempty interior.
 Since the first-order optimality conditions are both necessary and sufficient for optimality in this convex setting, there exists a solution to (\ref{linearproblem}).
 Uniqueness of $\m{X}$ and $\m{U}$ is due to (A1) and the strong convexity of (\ref{QP}).
 Uniqueness of $\g{\Lambda}$ is by Lemma~\ref{feasiblecostate}.

 The derivation of the first-order optimality conditions for (\ref{QP}) is essentially the same process that we used in Section~\ref{abstract} to write the first-order optimality conditions for the discrete problem (\ref{D}) as $\C{T}(\m{X}, \m{U}, \g{\Lambda}) \in \C{F}(\m{U})$.
 The first two components of $\nabla \C{T}^*[\m{X}, \m{U}, \g{\Lambda}] + \m{Y} \in \C{F}(\m{U})$ are simply the constraints of (\ref{QP}).
 The Lagrangian $L$ for (\ref{QP}) is